 Depression in people with diabetes is ubiquitous – means it is twice more significant than with people without having diabetes.

 Statistics show that out of every five patients with any chronic disease, one is depressed – a prevalence that is nearly three times greater than found in the general population.
 However, given that the healthcare provider does not always detect depression, it frequently remains untreated.

 This depression intensifies adverse health outcomes and increases other healthcare costs.
-This depression directly affects your blood glucose control, and high blood glucose results in the increased risk of diabetic vascular complications like heart disease and stroke, and nervous system and kidney problems.
+This depression directly affects your blood glucose control, and high blood glucose results in the increased risk of diabetic vascular complications like heart disease and stroke, and nervous system, and kidney problems.

-Depression in people with type-2 diabetes is also associated with poor diet and medication knowledge, that leads to functional impairment and other higher healthcare costs.Depression in people with type-2 diabetes is also associated with poor diet and medication knowledge.
+Depression in people with type-2 diabetes is also associated with poor diet and medication knowledge, which leads to functional impairment and other higher healthcare costs.Depression in people with type-2 diabetes is also associated with poor diet and medication knowledge.
 Click To Tweet

 Other affective disorders, like stress, anxiety, and anger, become visible as well.
 The prevalence of anxiety in diabetic persons has been reported to be as high as 30-40%.

 According to research, women with diabetes have significantly higher levels of anxiety as compared to men (55% vs. 33%).

 Anxiety, frustration, stress, and anger all contribute to increased blood pressure levels and also affect interpersonal relationships.